 Fig. 5.
-An example of (a) the setup of the referencing standard white board, and its corresponding point clouds obtained from (b) backpack lidar and (c) UAV lidar systems.
+Example of (a) setup of the referencing standard white board, and its corresponding point clouds obtained from (b) backpack LiDAR and (c) UAV LiDAR systems.

 Fig. 6.
-The relative positioning accuracy of the collected backpack lidar data and UAV lidar data at the two study sites.
+Relative positioning accuracy of the collected backpack LiDAR data and UAV LiDAR data at the two study sites.